se-tuebingen/effect-jit-artifact/README.md

-├── .eff-out, .oldeff-out, .effekt-out  - compiled versions of the benchmarks in Eff/Effekt ├── koka/.koka/<version>                - compiled versions of the benchmarks in Koka ├── .outputs      - outputs of running the benchmark programs ├── .results      - results of running hyperfine (files named `.<benchmark>-results.json`) └── .runcmds      - Commands used to run the benchmarks, as shell scripts
+├── .eff-out, .oldeff-out, .effekt-out  - compiled versions of the benchmarks in Eff/Effekt ├── koka/.koka/<version>                - compiled versions of the benchmarks in Koka ├── .outputs      - outputs of running the benchmark programs ├── .runcmds      - Commands used to run the benchmarks, as shell scripts ├── .results      - Measurement data of the benchmarks, as json files `.<benchmark>-results.json` │
+│ ## Results from the paper (structured exactly like results) ├── results_x86   - Raw data from the benchmarking results of the paper (on x86) └── results_m1    - Raw data from the benchmarking results of the paper (on M1, only in appendix)
 ```